adammgross2/adamgrossphotography/about/index.md

 I am currently a Software Engineer at Google in Venice Beach, California.
-You can see more about me at my personal website: **[amgross.me](http://amgross.me)**.
 My undergraduate studies were in Computer Science, Math, and History with a concentration in the Middle East and North Africa.
 In addition to those academic areas, I also love all of the following (in no particular order):

 * Backpacking and Hiking
 * Nature Photography